MalyPhong619/Portland-Gear/README.md

 ## Description

 _This webpage uses sass to style the html clone of [Portland Gear Sweatshirts Webpage](https://portlandgear.com/collections/sweatshirts).
-The sass file shows use of mixins and variables with sass/css properties, media queries and also gives the programmer a copious amount of practice using flex properties._
+The sass file shows use of mixins and variables with sass/css properties, media queries and also gives the designer a copious amount of practice using flex properties._

 ## Hosted with [GH-Pages](https://malyphong619.github.io/Portland-Gear/)